 Whenever the happening of an event, including marriage, divorce, performance of education requirements or death, affects the administration or distribution of a trust, a trustee who has exercised reasonable care to ascertain the happening of the event is not liable for a loss resulting from the trustee's lack of knowledge.

-Whether or not the consent, release, or ratification is supported by consideration, a beneficiary may not hold a trustee liable for a breach of trust if the beneficiary consented to the conduct constituting the breach, released the trustee from liability for the breach, or ratified the transaction constituting the breach, unless:
+(a) A person may not hold a trustee liable for a breach of trust or other claim if the person consented to the conduct constituting the breach or other claim, released the trustee from liability for the breach or other claim, or ratified the transaction constituting the breach or other claim, unless:

-(1) The consent, release or ratification of the beneficiary was induced by improper conduct of the trustee; or
+(1) The consent, release or ratification of the person was induced by improper conduct of the trustee; or

-(2) At the time of the consent, release or ratification, the beneficiary did not know of:
+(2) At the time of the consent, release or ratification, the person did not know of:

 b.
 Material facts the trustee knew or should have known with the exercise of reasonable inquiry.